h15200/notes/typescript.md

 ,references to this WILL NOT WORK as the getter code will be set BEOFORE the constructor code.

-However, if you sed the shorthand constructor method like `constructor(public something: string) {}`
+However, if you set the shorthand constructor method like `constructor(public something: string) {}`

 Then the constructor will run first!!